 Take-Away: There Are Plenty Of Options

-A Mitsubishi extended warranty from the dealership isn’t your only choice for an extended warranty.
+A Mitsubishi extended warranty from the dealership isn’t your only choice for long-term coverage.
 Third-party extended warranty companies often provide more extensive or longer coverage at a lower price.
 We recommend calling several providers and comparing quotes.